tprakash17/EKS-custom-metrics-auto-scaling/README.md

-# HPA autoscaling using custom-metrics walthrough on AWS EKS cluster
+# HPA autoscaling using custom-metrics walkthrough on AWS EKS cluster.
+# steps tested on EKS cluster 1.11+.

 ## Make sure you have Helm installed if not, you can install it using following steps.